hpyproject/hpyproject.org/pages/index.rst

 - `Debug mode`_: in debug mode, you can easily identify common problems such as memory leaks, invalid lifetime of objects, invalid usage of APIs.
 Have you ever forgot a ``Py_INCREF`` or ``Py_DECREF``?
-The HPy debug mode can be activated at runtme to detect these mistakes for you on universal binaries.
+The HPy debug mode can be activated at runtime to detect these mistakes for you on universal binaries.

 - **Nicer API**: the standard Python/C API shows its age.
 HPy is designed to overcome some of its limitations, be more consistent, produce better quality